flond7/w-backend/w_backend/REDME.md

           'NAME': 'w-database',
       }
   }
+- in project/app-name/models.py change che import models from django.db to from djongo import models
 - makemigrations and then migrate to change to mongoDB: python manage.py makemigrations python manage.py migrate
   *** REMEMBER: makemigration creates the file to create the tables, migrates actually creates them ***

+*** CREATE A SERIALIZER ***
+- in project/app-name create a serializer.py file with
+  from rest_framework import serializers from .models import woman, path

+  class womanSerializer(serializers.ModelSerializer):
+    class Meta:
+      model = woman
+      fields = '__all__'
+      depth = 1

 *** NESTED MODELS ***
 - add _id = models.ObjectIdField() to the model fields of the nested model in order to have nested models

 *** WITH ERROR NotImplementedError: Database objects do not implement truth value testing or bool().
 Please compare with None instead: database is not None ***
 - pymongo version might be wrong, use 3.12.1 pip uninstall pymongo pip install --proxy=http://proxy-bc-el.regione.fvg.it:801 pymongo==3.12.1

 *** WITH ERROR cannot be of type "<class \'django.db.models.fields.BigAutoField\'>" ***
 - If it's a mega object with nested objects defined as models, remember to add abstract = True to the Meta class, wich means that djongo won't create a new "table" for the model just include the field where you embedded them